lagimik/PartnerCrucible/PartnerPortals.md

 Source | Description | Notes
 :----- | :-----  | :-----
+[Digital Marketing Content - On Demand](https://dmc.partner.microsoft.com/onboarding) | Digital Marketing Content OnDemand provides go-to-market content in fresh weekly campaigns at no cost to Microsoft partners.
+It not only enables partners to build and optimize their digital marketing strategy, but to capture and close leads through consistent online engagement.
+Utilize this resource to unlock expertise that can drive customer engagement and elevate your business.
+Please take the time to connect your social, email and blog accounts on the next series of screens.
+This will save you time later and improve your overall user experience. | DMC
 [Microsoft 365 & Security for Partners](https://cloudpartners.transform.microsoft.com)|Partner *Transform Portal* for M365 and Security|Accessible based on MCPP membership and competencies or solution partner standing)
 [Microsoft Dynamics 365 Partner portal](https://dynamicspartners.transform.microsoft.com)|Partner *Transform Portal* for Business Apps|Accessible based on MCPP membership and competencies or solution partner standing
 [Microsoft Power Platform Partner Portal](https://powerplatformpartners.transform.microsoft.com)|Partner *Transform Portal* for Power Platform|Accessible based on MCPP membership and competencies or solution partner standing